 where $\theta=q/q_{\mr{m}}$.
-From the above eq, the two following limits arise:
+From the above Eq., the two following limits arise:

-Equivalently, if Eq. (\ref{eq:uu}) is used, the differential heat of adsorption can be calculated as follows:

-For the experimental isotherms studied here, both simplified isotherms (Eqs. (\ref{eq:isomix}) and (\ref{eq:uu})) give the same results.
-Hereinafter, Eq. (\ref{eq:isomix}) will be used due to its simple relationship with Eq. (\ref{eq:isosh}).
+This result establishes a physical interpretation to the first and the last enthalpies of molecular addition.

-\section{Results and Discussion}
+\section{Results and discussion}

-To fit the experimental data cited here, the unweighted least-squares Levenberg-Marquardt algorithm was used.
-Details of the results of fitting Eqs. (\ref{eq:isomix}) and (\ref{eq:isott}) to several experimental adsorption data are shown in Tables \ref{tbl:tab1} and \ref{tbl:tab2}; the parameters are tabulated with their corresponding marginal confidence intervals \cite{bates,seber}.
-The study of these confidence intervals is necessary to avoid over-interpretation of the parameters \cite{kinn} and to estimate uncertainties in predicted thermodynamic properties.
-The parameter $\ln K^{\circ}$ (or $\ln K_j^{\circ}$) was used instead of $K^{\circ}$ (or $K_j^{\circ}$) due to the restriction $K^{\circ}>0$ (for all $j$).
-To analyze the fittings precision, the following deviation percentage parameter was used:
+The unweighted least-squares Levenberg-Marquardt algorithm was employed to fit the published experimental data used in this work.
+Details of the results of fitting Eqs. (\ref{eq:isomix}) and (\ref{eq:isott}) to several experimental adsorption data are shown in Tables 1 and 2; the parameters are tabulated with their corresponding marginal confidence intervals \cite{bates,seber}.
+The study of these intervals is necessary to avoid over-interpretation of the parameters \cite{kinn} and to estimate uncertainties in predicted thermodynamic properties.
+The parameter $\ln K^{\circ}$ (or $\ln K_j^{\circ}$) were used instead of $K^{\circ}$ (or $K_j^{\circ}$) due to the restriction $K^{\circ}>0$ (for all $j$).
+The following deviation parameter was employed to analyse the fittings accuracy:

-where $N_{\mr{temp}}$ is the number of isotherms, $N_{\mr{P}}(j)$ is the number of experimental data taken at $T_j$ temperature, $N_{\mr{T}}$ is the total number of experimental data, $q(P_i,T_j)$ is the calculated saturation, and $q_{\mr{exp}}(P_i,T_j)$ is the experimentally measured saturation.
-It can be noticed in Table \ref{tbl:tab1} that the deviation parameter $D$ in all cases is less than $5\%$.
+where $N_{\mr{temp}}$ is the number of isotherms, $N_{\mr{P}}(j)$ is the number of experimental data taken at $T_j$ temperature, $N_{\mr{T}}$ is the total number of experimental data, $q(P_i,T_j)$ is the calculated saturation, and $q_{\mr{exp}}(P_i,T_j)$ is the experimental saturation.
+It can be noticed in Table \ref{tbl:tab1} that the deviation parameter ($D$) in all cases is less than $5\%$.